 Go uphill on the lane.
 Where it turns left, keep ahead on a driveway, later following it round to the right and downhill.
 Turn left onto an unmarked footpath along the right-hand edge of some fields, then across a small plantation.
 After crossing a stream, turn right to go around the edge of a large field to its far corner.
 Cross a meadow to the River Medway and turn left to go alongside it.
 Shortly before reaching the A264, veer right onto a path across a weir and out to the main road.
 Turn right, then right again to reach the station.

 Head NE along the lane, climbing steadily for about 300m.
 Where it levels out and turns left at Summerford Cottage, keep ahead on the driveway to Hale Court Farm, signposted as a bridleway.

-In 75m go into the next field and continue down its right-hand edge.
+In 75m go over a stile into the next field and continue down its right-hand edge.
 In the bottom corner cross a stile and a plank bridge to go through a small plantation.
 In 100m keep ahead at a path crossing.
 Go through some trees and cross a stream on a wooden footbridge to emerge in the corner of a large field.

 - The Sussex Border Path runs for 240 km along the length of West & East Sussex, from Thorney Island on the Hampshire border to Rye.